mna/agora/doc/wiki/lang-ref.md

 ### Number literals

 Number literals can be represented as integers or floats.
 At the moment there is an inconsistency between what is accepted by the compiler and what can be used.
-Only base-10 notation should be used for now, i.e. `42`, and floating-points should use the integer-decimal point-fraction notationm i.e. `3.1415`.
+Only base-10 notation should be used for now, i.e. `42`, and floating-points should use the integer - decimal point - fraction notation i.e. `3.1415`.

 ### String literals